 sonar.qualitygate.timeout property to an amount of time (in seconds) that the scanner should wait for a report to be processed.
 The default is 300 seconds.

 Commit and push your code to start the analysis.
 Each new push you make on your branches or pull requests will trigger a new analysis in SonarQube.

 After creating and installing your GitHub App above, SonarQube can report your quality gate status and analysis metrics directly to your GitHub branches and pull requests.

-To do this, add a project from GitHub by clicking the Add project button in the upper-right corner of the Projects homepage and select GitHub from the drop-down menu.
+To do this, add a project from GitHub by doing one of the following:

 To report your quality gate status in your branches and pull requests, a SonarQube analysis needs to be run on your code.
 You can find the additional parameters required for pull request analysis on the Pull Request Analysis page.

 If you're creating your projects manually or adding quality gate reporting to an existing project, see the following section.

 SonarQube can also report your quality gate status to GitHub pull requests and branches for existing and manually-created projects.
 After you've created and installed your GitHub App and updated your global DevOps Platform Integration settings as shown in the Importing your GitHub repositories into SonarQube section above, set the following project settings at Project Settings > General Settings > DevOps Platform Integration:

 - Configuration name: The configuration name that corresponds to your GitHub instance.

 - Repository identifier: The path of your repository URL.